Decoding the Mystery: Understanding the Relationship Between Yards and Square Feet

 - 1 square yard = 9 square feet

 This is because a square yard is a square with sides of 1 yard each (3 feet x 3 feet = 9 square feet).
-Therefore, to convert square yards to square feet, you simply multiply the number of square yards by 9.
+So, to convert square yards to square feet, you simply multiply the number of square yards by 9.

 - Example: If you have 5 square yards, you have 5 * 9 = 45 square feet.